DICOM vs PACS: Benefits and Differences in Medical Imaging

 Conclusion

-DICOM and PACS are both vital for medical imaging workflow.
+DICOM and PACS are both vital for the medical imaging workflow.
 While DICOM ensures consistent formation and transmission of imaging data, PACS provides storage, organization, and accessibility to the data.

 Medicai takes this combo a step further by integrating cloud-based solutions.
 We provide real-time collaboration, remote access, and enhanced data security.